Progress

 Recent Progress: Increase

-Ten Chesapeake Bay tributaries have been selected for oyster reef restoration: Harris Creek, the Little Choptank, Tred Avon, upper St. Mary’s and Manokin rivers in Maryland, and the Great Wicomico, Lafayette, Lower York, Lynnhaven and Piankatank rivers in Virginia.
-The Sustainable Fisheries GIT approved the Eastern Branch of the Elizabeth River in Virginia as an eleventh bonus tributary in 2020.
+Ten Chesapeake Bay tributaries have been selected for oyster reef restoration: Harris Creek, the Little Choptank, Tred Avon, upper St. Mary’s and Manokin rivers in Maryland, and the Great Wicomico, Lafayette, lower York, Lynnhaven and Piankatank rivers in Virginia.
+The Sustainable Fisheries Goal Implementation Team (GIT) approved the Eastern Branch of the Elizabeth River in Virginia as a “bonus” tributary in 2020.

 Outlook: On Course

-According to the Maryland and Virginia Oyster Restoration Interagency Workgroups, partners have invested nearly $77 million in oyster restoration in Chesapeake Bay tributaries over the past ten years.
-This includes reef construction only; costs such as benthic surveys, planning, permitting, and monitoring are not reflected.
+According to the Maryland and Virginia Oyster Restoration Interagency Teams, partners have invested about $108 million in oyster restoration in Chesapeake Bay tributaries over the past ten years.
+This includes reef construction only; costs such as benthic surveys to assess the health of the bottom of waterways, planning, permitting, and monitoring are not reflected.

 Oyster Reef Restoration Progress Dashboard